Lovewell Reservoir Waterfowl Report

 FOLLOWING SAFE AND ETHICAL PRACTICES WILL ENSURE THAT EVERYONE HUNTING PUBLIC LANDS ENJOYS A HIGH QUALITY EXPERIENCE.

 FREE DAILY HUNT PERMITS REQUIRED FOR ALL HUNTING ON THE AREA.
-PERMITS AVAILABLE AT THE INFORMATION CENTERS.
-Hunters will again be required to fill out a daily use permit to report their hunting activities while on the area.
-The top portion of the two-part permit must be filled out and returned to the survey station prior to hunting and the bottom portion kept with the hunter to record hunting activity.
+ELECTRONIC PERMITS NOW AVAILABLE.
+REGISTER AT THE i-SPORTSMAN LINK ON THE KDWPT WEBSITE.
+Lovewell Wildlife Area has been requiring all hunters to register with our paper card, Hunter Survey System and this is still required but a new system called i-Sportsman is now in effect that allows hunters to check-in and check-out electronically with a PC, smartphone, any mobile device and even a rotary dial phone.
+Hunters are encouraged to pre-register for an account on-line and must do so from a PC, establish a password and PIN.
+This will really speed up the process over the card system.
+Follow this link to get registered. https://kdwpt.isportsman.net/ PAPER PERMITS AVAILABLE AT THE INFORMATION CENTERS.
+If using the card system, the top portion of the two-part permit must be filled out and returned to the survey station prior to hunting and the bottom portion kept with the hunter to record hunting activity.
 After the hunt the bottom portion is also returned to the survey station where the permits will be collected and information recorded to assist managers with improving the area.
 THE REFUGE IS CLOSED FROM NOVEMBER 1 TO JANUARY 31 on the NORTHEAST half of the reservoir and Wildlife Area from 1/8th mile west of the south end of the dam and following a buoy line northwest to the western boundary of the Cabin Area.
 No hunting from the park shoreline.
 Please introduce youth and novice hunters to the outdoors.
 Pass it on!